 In the past decade, automated debugging has made spectacular advances: First, we have seen the raise of methods to isolate failure causes automatically; then, statistical methods were devised that highlight likely failure locations.
 Now, we have reached a state where "automated debugging" truly deserves its name: we can actually attempt to automatically generate fixes.
 Our experiences with AutoFix-E show that this goal is within reach: out of 42 faults found by AutoTest in two widely used Eiffel libraries, AutoFix-E proposes successful fixes for 16 faults.
 Since the entire process is fully automatic, this means that in 16 cases, the programmer's load could be reduced to almost zero.
 Note that we say "almost zero" here, as we still assume that a human should assess the generated fixes and keep authority over the code.
 One may also think of systems that generate and apply fixes automatically; the risk of undesired behavior may still be preferred to no behavior at all, and can be alleviated by a strong specification in terms of contracts.
-The present work is aimed at building the base technology and not at resolving such questions, obviously important, about how best to use it as part of a development environment and a development process.
+In any case, we look forward to a future in which much of the debugging is taken over by automated tools, reducing risks in development and relieving programmers from a significant burden.

 Availability.
 The AutoFix-E source code, and all data and results cited in this article, are available at: